 Ctrl-1.fsa yes, contains ‘ctrl-’

 Please note that string names used in more than one control type can introduce difficulties if extra spaces or duplications are introduced.
 For example, a laboratory string that identifies a negative control as “ctl- positive” and a positive control as “ctl+ positive” is ambiguous to OSIRIS.
-If this occurs, try shortening your string name cue in the OSIRIS naming box (eg: just “ctl+” and “ctl-“, or omitting the space between the “ctl-/+” and the word “positive” to disambiguate the samples for the program.
+If this occurs, try shortening your string name cue in the OSIRIS naming box (e.g.: just “ctl+” and “ctl-”, or omitting the space between the “ctl-/+” and the word “positive” to disambiguate the samples for the program.

 Thresholds